deepset-ai/haystack/docs/_src/api/api/generator.md

 ```

 Uses the GPT-3 models from the OpenAI API to generate Answers based on supplied Documents.
-These can come from a Retriever or be manually supplied.
+The Documents can come from a Retriever or you can supply them manually.

 To use this Node, you need an API key from an active OpenAI account.
 You can sign-up for an account
 on the [OpenAI API website](https://openai.com/api/)).